oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/introduction/introduction.md

 * Configure OCI Events
 * Running the solution end to end

-## Workflow Introduction
+## Solution Workflow

 ![Functional Architecture](./images/workflow.png)

 A brief description of the workflow

-1. User prepares the driver config and upload it to the config bucket.
-Also, user creates an **anomaly detection** project and Data Flow application to be used later.
+1. User prepares the driver config and uploads it to the config OCI Storage Bucket.
+Also, user creates an **OCI Anomaly Detection** Project and Data Flow Application to be used later.
-2. User uploads a training/inferencing dataset to the input source bucket.
+2. User uploads a training/inferencing dataset to the *Input/Source* OCI Storage Bucket.
-3. User configures OCI Events Service as a listener on the source bucket.
-Uploading a data file into this bucket will trigger an OCI Event.
+3. User configures OCI Events Service as a listener on the source OCI Storage Bucket.
+Uploading a data file into this storage bucket will trigger an OCI Events *event*.
-4. OCI event will trigger the downstream OCI Function, which will load the driver config and start the workflow.
+4. OCI event will trigger the downstream OCI Function, which will load the driver configuration file and start the workflow.
-5. The workflow will run based on the driver config.
+5. The workflow will run data transforms configured in the driver configuration file.
-6. As soon as the data processing workflow completes successfully, the processed data with other information (for example, model\_info) will be written to the staging bucket.
+6. As soon as the data processing workflow completes successfully, the processed data with other information (for example, model\_info) will be written to the *Staging* OCI Storage Bucket.
 7. AD training/inferencing will begin to run.
-8. Once training/inferencing is complete the result will be written to the result bucket.
+8. Once training/inferencing is complete the result will be written to the *Result* OCI Storage Bucket.

 **NOTE**:

-*   Pipelines are triggered whenever new files are added to the corresponding data source.
-For example, uploading a new training dataset into the assigned object storage bucket will trigger the training pipeline.
+*   Pipelines are triggered whenever new files are added to the corresponding *Source* Storage Bucket.
+For example, uploading a new training dataset into the respective Source storage bucket will trigger the training pipeline.
-*   The workflow engine will execute the pipeline based on the configuration file.
+*   The workflow engine will execute the pipeline based on the driver configuration file.
-    *   Once the raw data is preprocessed, the transformed data will be saved in the configured staging bucket.
+    *   Once the raw data is preprocessed, the transformed data will be saved in the configured *Staging* bucket.
-    *   AD service will be triggered afterward to perform training or detection, and the results will be available in the configured results bucket.
+    *   AD service will be triggered afterward to perform training or detection, and the results will be available in the configured *Result* bucket.
 *   Users can utilize more computational power in order to run the pipelines faster.
 This is very easy to configure as well.

 ### Supported Input Sources and Formats

-*   Tables stored in ATP/ADW databases
+*   Tables stored in OCI ATP/ADW databases
 *   CSV/Parquet file formats in Object Storage

+**NOTE**:

-**Note**: while the pipelines are triggered by updates, they work on point-in-time snapshots of the data.
+While the pipelines are triggered by updates, they work on point-in-time snapshots of the data.
 Users are advised to update database sources (tables) in a single transaction to avoid processing data in a partial state.

 ### Supported Output Source and Formats

-Output is always saved to Object Storage as a CSV file.
+Output is always saved to OCI Object Storage Bucket as a CSV file.

 ## Learn More